nandanrao/statistical-modelling/bigreg/README.md

 # RStudio Server with BigReg

 ### EC2
 Launch an EC2 instance.
 It can technically be any size, but you'll be limited to those resources in RStudio, of course.
 Might be smart to go with an instance with a few cores, as the script installs multi-core libraries.
+I'm using a C4.2XLarge - $0.48/hr.

 * Choose the AMI "nandan-bigreg" from community AMI's.
 ID: ami-6197df12